Beans, grains, and legumes are praised far and wide by health experts.

-Like other whole grains, the nutrients in barley offer a range of health benefits maintaining a healthy blood pressure, support bone & heart health, reduce inflammation, support gut health and regularity.
+Like other whole grains, the nutrients in barley offer a range of health benefits maintaining healthy blood pressure, support bone and heart health, reduce inflammation, support gut health, gut bacteria, and regularity.

 Many may be surprised to learn that wild rice is a native grass to North America originally found in and around the upper Great Lakes.